kevinhennessy/Angular_Sig/Session 3/readme.md

     providers:[{ provide: NG_ASYNC_VALIDATORS, useExisting: RemoteValidatorDirective, multi: true }] })
     ```
     Here we are making our custom directive - RemoteValidatorDirective - an alias for the built-in NG_ASYNC_VALIDATORS entry in the providers.
-#### TODO: Something about tokens - Opaque Tokens - Injection Tokens
-#### TODO: Qualify dependency lookup with @Optional() and @Host()

 #### How do we inject dependencies into our components?
 * First import the class for our dependency from its file:
 ```javascript